Ambrose Snow

-The Ambrose Snow was a 19th-century Sandy Hook pilot boat, built in 1888 from the C. & R. Poillon shipyard, for a group of New York Pilots.
+Ambrose Snow was a 19th-century Sandy Hook pilot boat, built in 1888 from the C. & R. Poillon shipyard, for a group of New York Pilots.
 She sank after being struck by the Clyde line freighter Delaware in 1912.
 She was raised and reentered pilot service.
-In 1915, the Ambrose Snow was one of only five remaining boats patrolling the port of New York.
+In 1915, Ambrose Snow was one of only five remaining boats patrolling the port of New York.
 She remained in operation for thirty-seven years.

 Construction and service

-New York Pilot-boat Ambrose Snow, No. 12 was launched on July 3, 1888 from the C. & R. Poillon shipyard, at the foot of Clinton Street.
+New York Pilot-boat Ambrose Snow, No. 12 was launched on July 3, 1888, from the C. & R. Poillon shipyard, at the foot of Clinton Street.
 The daughter of Peter McEnaney broke the champagne bottle over her bow.
 Her name was in honor of Ambrose Snow, the president of the New York Board of Pilots.
 The boat number "12" was painted as a large number on her mainsail, that identified the boat as belonging to the New York and Sandy Hook Pilots.
 The launch was witnessed by the owners, Peter McEnaney and others in the company of New York pilots, along with friends and Captain Ambrose Snow.
-Her dimensions were 92 feet in length, 21.9 feet breadth of beam, 10 feet depth of hold, and 140-tons (carpenter’s measurement).
+Her dimensions were 92 feet in length, 21.9 feet breadth of beam, 10 feet depth of hold, and 140-tons (carpenter's measurement).
 She cost $15,000.

 On 31 December 1888, Pilot Charles Alkens and two sailors on the pilot-boat Ambrose Snow, No. 12 tried to board the Nova Scotia barque Latonie off Block Island in a yawl when the boat was capsized.
 Alkens and one of the sailors made it onto the bark but one of the sailors, Peter Williams, was drowned.